takumf/EmacsRPG/Readme.md

 * Look at the source of each file by selecting 'raw' at the upper margin of the preview.
 * Experiment with them and remember that they are just templates.

+### Questions and interactive means of contact? ###

+While I can't guarantee that I will be always accessible, I am almost permanently logged into #rpgprograms at irc.snoonet.org .
+If you have questions or simply got bored, you can always join.